 - Select other bloggers you want to give this award to;

 - Comment on each blog and let them know you have nominated them and provide a link to the post you have created.

 I’ve loved reading from a really young age, although I don’t remember reading as much when I was a teenager.
 As my friends are not massive readers, I didn’t have someone I could really talk to about books on a regular basis.
 More or less two years ago, I discovered that people were uploading videos on YouTube talking about books, and sometime after I started following blogs focusing on books too.
 I was really interested in the idea of sharing my views with other book lovers.
 As I am a bit camera-shy but really like writing and wanted to practise my English (which isn’t my first language), I decided to start this blog in June last year to share my passion for books and other stories in general.

 I haven’t been blogging for a long time, so I am still learning how to do it properly.
 However, the best advice I can think of is:

-- Interact with other book bloggers by sharing your opinions on books they have reviewed or make recommendations about books you think they may also like and don’t know of.
-At first this may seem a bit daunting, but becomes easier after a while.
+- Interact with other book bloggers by sharing your opinions on books they have reviewed or give recommendations about books you think they may also like and don’t know about.
+At first this may seem a bit daunting, but it becomes easier after a while.